 What could be better than retreating into the mountains and what could possibly go wrong?

-So we set off with a very loose plan.
+We set off with a loose plan.
 A car and a hotel and the knowledge that San Marino lay somewhere north of Ancona.
 That was when the snow storm, that had seemingly retreated to Russia, came back with a vengeance.

 The Beast from the East – A Snowstorm that Lingered

-The Beast from the East hit, though in our town in Southern Italy most of the snow had already melted.
+The Beast from the East hit.
 We hit our first hurdle when the car rental company refused to rent on a Brazilian license.
 She wanted the international translation, what a kill joy.

 I’ve barely driven for the last 3 years of living in Brazil.
 My calm affirmation that I will take on the task of driving says I am a held together 25-year-old.
 My face behind the frosted up windshield says “someone save our souls”.

-Blink and the snow has drifted just 2 inches from your car wheels.
+Blink and the snow has drifted just two inches from your car wheels.

 We Continue on Foot

-This is our Frodo and Sam WiseGangie moment.
+This is our Frodo and Samwise Gamgee moment.
 On to Mount San Marino little hobbits.

 Then I hear a bang.

 I turn to my left and Henrique has disappeared.
-Horror movie part 2 when you turn and another person has been grabbed to leave you alone.
+Horror movie part two when you turn and another person has been grabbed to leave you alone.

 You know you are next.